 Life doesn´t get easier afterwards, but more interesting and valuable if you focus on the real things – important to you and your personal context.

 My intention here was to do a snapshot only, and therefore I will stop with my musings and share more pictures instead.
 Hope you like them, like I do!

-Bankers – they tend to advise you when it comes to spending or investing money don´t they.
+Bankers – they tend to advise you when it comes to spending or, better, ‘investing’ money.
 Not sure if most of them even understand their own business, these days.
-At least it looks like this as a banking customer and looking at their shares in my depot.
+At least it appears to me like this as a banking customer and looking at their shares in my depot.
 Maybe one day if they are getting more successful (again!) they can at least help me to feed my pleasures … 😉

 Thanks for reading,